marcdus/copy-excel-to-asciidoc/README.md

 ## Usage
 To use the tool you can either:
-- [Download](https://github.com/marcdus/copy-excel-to-asciidoc/archive/refs/heads/main.zip) the repository, unzip it, and open `index.html` with a browser.
+- Use it **online** on [this site](https://marcdus.github.io/copy-excel-to-asciidoc/),
-- Or use it on [this site](https://marcdus.github.io/copy-excel-to-asciidoc/)
+- or [download](https://github.com/marcdus/copy-excel-to-asciidoc/archive/refs/heads/main.zip) the repository, unzip it, and open `index.html` with a browser to **run it locally**.
+No data will leave your computer using this method.

 To create the table:
 1. Select and copy cells in excel/word